Allergies and Air Purifiers

 Employing air purifiers for the relief of allergies is just one aspect of getting ready for a new season.
 The coming of spring is often a mixed blessing to the vast numbers of Americans who suffer from allergies.
 We’re glad that the hard, cold days of winter are over, but have little enthusiasm for the coming months of sneezing, wheezing, and difficulty breathing.
 Most people procrastinate about preparing for the season so that it hits them with a vengeance and only then do they remember.

 Get started right away, even if there is snow on the ground.
 Make an appointment with your doctor or allergist.
 Evaluate the efficacy of the medicines you took last allergy season and with your doctor, plan a strategy for this season.
 Get your written Allergy Plan together.
-Many insurance companies (such as Anthem) provide calendars with month to month tips on addressing these problems.
+Many insurance companies (such as Anthem) provide calendars with a month to month tips on addressing these problems.
 Get your insurance provider and your doctor to send you everything they have.
 A phone call is easy to make.
-It's especially important that you understand your doctor's strategy for long term control and for quick relief.
+It’s especially important that you understand your doctor’s strategy for long term control and for quick relief.

 If you are planning spring or summer vacations, get on the internet and check out the weather and pollen conditions for the places you are intending to visit at www.weather.com.
 Integrate these into your Action Plan.
 Don’t let an attack ruin your vacation, simply because you forgot to plan for it and to take the appropriate medications with you.

 Remove the Sources of Allergens in Your Home